Australian rules football in Victoria

 The Melbourne Cricket Ground, with a capacity of 100,024 people, is considered the "spiritual home" of the game, and is contracted to host the sport's largest event, the AFL Grand Final, annually until 2058.
 This event is traditionally staged on the afternoon of the last Saturday in September.
 The state also holds regular blockbusters including the annual Anzac Day match, King's Birthday match and Dreamtime at the 'G.

-The Victoria Australian rules football team has won more championships than any other state (until the introduction of State of Origin rules) winning 16 of the 19 carnivals up until 1975.
-Since other states were removed from contesting State of Origin, Victoria has been undefeated, having won against a combined rest of Australia team at home in both 2008 and 2020.
+The Victoria Australian rules football team debuted in 1879 and has been dominant in national championships winning more titles than any other state (until the introduction of State of Origin rules) with 16 of the 19 carnivals up until 1975.
+Since the 1999 Victoria has been undefeated, having won the AFL Hall of Fame Tribute Match, State of Origin for Bushfire Relief Match and 2026 AFL Origin.
 Victorian teams have also dominated the National underage championships with two thirds of the titles since it went national in 1976.
 Victorian clubs have also won 10 of the 19 Championships of Australia.

 Victoria has produced the most greats in the history of the game.
 All four of the Sport Australia Hall of Fame Australian Football legends are Victorian: Ron Barassi, Ted Whitten, Bob Skilton and Leigh Matthews.
 In 2024 the vast majority of the Australian Football Hall of Fame Legends are also from the state (20 of 31).
 Victoria also holds the world record for attendance with 121,696 attending the 1970 VFL Grand Final between Carlton and Collingwood.